Land, periode | Componisten |

 b.)
 The melody itself received different embellishment in each variation.

 c.)
-The bass or the harmonic structure, rather than the melody, is the constant factor.
+The bass or the harmonic structure, rather than the melody, is the constant factor.3.)
+Passacaglia

 4.)
 Chaconne